-There are 46g of total carbohydrates per serving of our recipe.
-It may seem like a lot, but it’s actually less than 20% of your recommended daily intake of carbs.
+There are 46 g of total carbohydrates per serving.
+It may seem like a lot, but it’s less than 20% of your recommended daily intake of carbs.

-Today’s healthy lasagna recipe contains almost 30g of protein per serving.
+Today’s lasagna contains almost 30g of protein per serving.

 Since this dish contains lots of protein, it can help you build muscle.
-Being high in protein and fiber means that this recipe can keep you full for a long time as well.
+Being high in protein and fiber means that one portion will keep you satiated for a long time as well.

 Healthy Lasagna Ingredients

-Here are the main ingredients for today’s healthy lasagna recipe:
+Here are the main ingredients for today’s lasagna recipe:

 - Pasta: lasagna noodles.

-- Water: to cook the lasagna.
+- Water: to cook the pasta.
 You should preserve the pasta water to cook the bolognese later.

 - Main protein: lean ground beef.

-- Seasonings: minced garlic, paprika, Italian seasoning, oregano, garlic powder
+- Seasonings: minced garlic, paprika, Italian seasoning, oregano, and garlic powder.

 - Vegetables: onions, bell peppers, carrots, tomatoes.